WOSPM/checker/mdocs/WOSPM0017.md

 ## Rationale

-If you create custom labels for your issues, you will give more information about your development process.
+If you create custom labels for your issues, you will give more information about your labels.
 It will also helps contributers to narrow the results by labels, using the label qualifier.